Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Introduction

 While CMB observations tightly constrain this spectrum around the pivot scale, their sensitivity decreases at smaller scales, limiting their ability to detect mild departures from a power-law spectrum.
-To probe these smaller scales, we incorporate data from eBOSS~\cite{eBOSS:2018qyj}, which measured $\sim 2 \times 10^5$ quasar spectra with detectable Lyman-$\alpha$ forests.
-These observations probe wavenumbers around $k \sim 1 \, h \, \mathrm{Mpc}^{-1}$, providing complementary information on the amplitude and slope of the matter power spectrum in a regime inaccessible to the CMB alone.
-Notably, eBOSS measurements suggest a suppression of small-scale power that is difficult to reconcile with the nearly scale-invariant spectrum preferred by CMB data.
-In particular, Rogers and Poulin~\cite{Rogers:2023upm} found that combining \Planck 2018 data with the eBOSS Lyman-$\alpha$ forest flux power spectrum leads to a statistically significant tension with the assumption of a single powerlaw primordial spectrum, with a reported $5\sigma$ preference for suppression at small scales.
-Their analysis indicates deviations from scale invariance for $k \gtrsim 0.1 \, h \,\mathrm{Mpc}^{-1}$, consistent with a negative running of the spectral index, and yields a best-fit value of $\alpha_s = -0.0108 \pm 0.0022$.
+To probe these smaller scales, we incorporate data from eBOSS~\cite{eBOSS:2018qyj}, which measured $\sim 2 \times 10^5$ quasar spectra with detectable Lyman-$\alpha$ forests.\footnote{Shortly after the completion of this work, a new Lyman-$\alpha$ forest analysis based on DESI DR1 data became available~\cite{Chaves-Montero:2026hqd}, reporting constraints consistent with a primordial spectrum with negligible running.
+The eBOSS likelihood of Chabanier \textit{et al.}~(2019)~\cite{eBOSS:2018qyj} adopted here does not incorporate the latest modelling improvements in Lyman-$\alpha$ analyses, and should therefore be regarded as a benchmark scenario exhibiting a suppression of small-scale power.
+In this sense, our results are best interpreted as characterising how such a suppression would map onto primordial parameters and inflationary dynamics, rather than as evidence for its presence in current data.
+Future measurements with improved precision and control of systematics will be crucial to establish whether such scale-dependent features are supported.} These observations probe wavenumbers around $k \sim 1 \, h \, \mathrm{Mpc}^{-1}$, providing complementary information on the amplitude and slope of the matter power spectrum in a regime inaccessible to the CMB alone.